ivantitov-zd/Houdini_TDK/README.md

 ## Tools
 #### Find Icon
-Allows you to quickly find an icon for your tools.
+Allows you to quickly find an icon for your tool.

 ![Find Icon](/images/find_icon.png)